DanisHack/rss-from-webpage/README.md

 ### Lots to do

 There is still lots to do.
+- Actually output to a web location so [Feedly](https://www.feedly.com/) can pick it up.
 - Rules for extracting articles are hard coded!
 So it's one feed only.
   - It assumes an **A** anchor link where the HREF is what you want, and the title is what's between the tags.